nekrutnikolai/mysite/content/cv.md

 *Fall 2009 - Spring 2017*

 * Nittany Valley Children’s Choir
-* Sang in the White and Blue choir
+* Sang in the white and blue choir

 ---